 - Lupa – Owned by Joe Bastianich, one of my favorite Master Chef judges and restauranteurs (see my post about his other restaurant Casa Mono here!), this popular Italian restaurant rivals it’s neighbor Carbone across the street.
 I never got a chance to go to Carbone as booking reservations requires thinking far in advance and commitment, but many people think it’s overrated and Lupa is just as good and not as expensive.
 I’ve also heard Carbone is the best place friends have ever eaten.
 Anyway, Lupa did not disappoint one bit.
 Professional service, delicious homemade pasta dishes and dinner specials that are not to be missed!

-- Bar Pitti (no website) – Known for its frequent celebrity spottings and blackboard menu of daily offerings, this authentic, bustling Italian restaurant does not have a celebrity chef/restauranteur behind the name.
+- Bar Pitti – Known for its frequent celebrity spottings and blackboard menu of daily offerings, this authentic, bustling Italian restaurant does not have a celebrity chef/restauranteur behind the name.
 Instead, it feels like you are in Italy with charming service, strong accents and huge portions.
 I would not recommend their burrata (for the price, I’ve had way better), however their pastas are some of the best in the city.
 It is cash-only, which requires advance preparation given the prices are not cheap!
 I made this mistake once and it was an adventure.

 For after dinner entertainment

-- Pegu Club – If you are a gin drinker or frequently order mule cocktails, you’ve probably seen the Pegu Club Gin-Gin Mule on a menu before.
+- Pegu Club (NOW CLOSED) – If you are a gin drinker or frequently order mule cocktails, you’ve probably seen the Pegu Club Gin-Gin Mule on a menu before.
 It’s award-winning and perhaps the best mule I’ve ever had (I’ve ordered…a LOT!).
 The atmosphere is very sexy, dark, luxe and lounge-y.
 It’s somewhat of a speakeasy, located on the second floor on Houston.

 - Comedy Cellar at The Village Underground – It’s no night in Greenwich Village without seeing a comedy show.
 This is the place to go for comedy in the city, with many very famous drop-ins if you get lucky!